 Some of the key challenges mentioned on data valorization during the workshops are:

-Inadequate data validation and poor-quality assurance of crop harvest and soil control
+Inadequate data validation and poor quality assurance of crop harvest and soil control

 Lack of affordable tools/software to analyze data, and (combined) databases to store processed data

 Lack of coordination and silos between the various AKIS organizations create issues of data accessibility, and duplication of databases and data tools across organizations.
-E.g. most of RAB’s info is only available at the national level and isn’t open.
+E.g. most of RAB’s info is only available at the national level and isn’t open access.
 It can only be accessed by key people upon request.

 Data providers use poor methods or channels to disseminate and share agricultural knowledge.